2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 Plus getting a lot of homebuyer credits.

-Homebuyer credits can cover all or most of your homebuyer costs.
+Special homebuyer programs and homebuyer credits can cover all or most of your homebuyer costs.

 Step 3: The Loan Pre-Approval